 The project goal is a statement describing what is to be achieved by the project's implementation and/or what role the project will play in addressing the current community condition.
-It can describe a reduction or resolution of a negative condition, or it can describe an expanded capacity to successfully address the current community condition.
+It can describe a reduction or resolution of a negative condition, or an expanded capacity to successfully address the current community condition.

 Identify a project goal that states what will be achieved by the project and describe how the project goal will address the community condition.
-The application demonstrates that the project goal specifically relates to the purpose of the SEDS program FOA.
+The application must demonstrate that the project goal specifically relates to the purpose of the ERE Program.